GennadyPelekhov/bcard-server-side/README.md

 - "web" must be a standard URL
 - "image/url" must be a standard URL
 - You will need to provide a token to get an answer from this api
-- You will need to be a Business type user to get an answer from this api
+- You will need to be a user who created the card to get an answer from this api

 #### API for liking a business card